leoyang429/Five-in-A-Row/README.md

 ## Usage

-Run the fantastic-finale Release scheme in Xcode and you could see the UI.
-Click on the intersects to make a move and click the buttons to switch modes.
+Run the fantastic-finale Release scheme in Xcode and you could see the UI. \n Click on the intersects to make a move and click the buttons to switch modes.

 ## Buttons